This post is also available in: Spanish

 Neither.
-They spoke about his “departure” soon to be accomplished in Jerusalem.
+They spoke about his “exodus” soon to be accomplished in Jerusalem.
 This is what is predicted and described in a mysterious way all throughout the Law, the Prophets, and the Psalms, namely his march straight through indescribable suffering and death on his way to resurrected glory.

 The fact that Jesus bore our sin cannot mean this.
 He is not a sinner.
 His communion with the Father and the Spirit can never be interrupted.
-The cloud overshadowing the disciples there was the same cloud of the Spirit that overshadowed Mary at the annunciation.
+The cloud overshadowing the disciples on the holy mountain was the very same cloud of the Holy Spirit that overshadowed Mary at the annunciation.
 The voice of the Father resounded forth from it.
 The Father and the Spirit were with Him on Mt.
 Tabor.
-The Father and the Spirit were with Him on Calvary.
+The Father and the Spirit were also with Him on Calvary.

 Make this psalm part of your meditation on the passion this Lent.
-In a remarkable way it predicts the mockery that is hurled upon Christ that fateful day, the piercing of his hands and feet by a pack of “dogs” (a uncomplimentary term used in those days to refer to gentiles), the gambling for his clothing, even his eventual deliverance by the God who hears his cry.
-So Jesus, from the cross, is proclaiming what is manifest in the transfiguration: “all the law and the prophets bear witness to me and to what is happening right now.”
+In a remarkable way it predicts the mockery that is hurled upon Christ that fateful day.
+It foretells the piercing of his hands and feet by a pack of “dogs” (as gentiles were called in those days), the gambling for his clothing, even his eventual deliverance by the God who hears his cry.
+So Jesus, from the cross, uses these words to proclaim what is manifest in the transfiguration: “all the law and the prophets bear witness to me and to what is happening right now.”

 His teaching and his miracles are remarkable.
 But if he had not laid down his life for us, if he had not been raised from the dead, we’d still be in our sins.
 The entire drama of human history finds its center and its meaning in these few tumultuous days.

 This is the reason.
 Theologically, the page dividing the New and Old Testaments is not the gold-edged one between Malachi and Matthew, but rather the crimson-tinged page of the passion.

-And if you’ve see this movie you understand why Peter, James, and John needed the glory of Tabor before enduring the horror of Calvary.
+And if you’ve see this movie, you understand why Peter, James, and John needed the glory of Tabor before enduring the horror of Calvary.